FEDERAL DOMESTIC

 of the requirements of this Federal Order.

-Inspector: Any employee of APHIS, the U.S. Department of
+Inspector: Any employee of APHIS,

-Agriculture, or any employee of a State, a County, or any other person
+the U.S. Department of Agriculture, or any employee of a State, a County, or

-under this Federal Order.
+duties required under this Federal Order.

 Limited permit: A document in which an